sanctuarycomputer/studio/MANUAL/docs/master/01-who-we-are/02-dogma.md

+---
+permalink: dogma
+category: Who we are
+---

+# Dogma

-# The Dogma of Sanctu Compu
+The dogma of sanctucompu

 ![dogma](http://i.giphy.com/hyjJ2rylpztrG.gif)

-The goal of this document is to codify the underlying principles that ultimately determine what life is like at [Sanctuary Computer](http://sanctuary.computer) (named for our founding goal of building a "Sanctuary" for creative technologists).
+## High Level

-Often businesses like ours begin life with the best of intentions, but as time goes on, these initial goals often slip by the wayside as money, stress, clients & deadlines take to the foreground.
+Often studios like ours begin life with the best of intentions, but as time goes on, these initial goals often slip by the wayside as money, stress, clients & deadlines take to the foreground.

 This document serves to reinforce these values, and give our community a sense of how our culture works.

-***(This document is open source in [Github](github.com/sanctuarycomputer/studio) and intended to be improved over time).***

-# Inspirations & Reactions
+## Inspirations & Reactions

 First and foremost, Sanctuary Computer offers technical work to commercial clients (Brands, Startups & City Entities).